simsketch/campsiteiq-site/src/content/jobs/cmo.md

 type: "Full-time"
 published: 2024-03-20
 featured: true
-summary: "We're seeking a visionary Chief Marketing Officer to lead TouchGuides' marketing strategy and execution.
-As CMO, you'll work directly with the founding team to build our brand, drive customer acquisition, and establish TouchGuides as the leader in digital guides and interactive experiences.
+summary: "We're seeking a visionary Chief Marketing Officer to lead CampsiteIQ's marketing strategy and execution.
+As CMO, you'll work directly with the founding team to build our brand, drive customer acquisition, and establish CampsiteIQ as the leader in campground management software.
 You'll be instrumental in developing our go-to-market strategy, building our marketing team, and creating compelling narratives that resonate with our target markets.
-This is a unique opportunity to shape the future of how people interact with physical spaces through innovative technology."
+This is a unique opportunity to shape the future of outdoor hospitality through innovative technology."
 requirements:
   - "10+ years of marketing experience with 5+ years in senior marketing roles"
   - "Proven track record of building and scaling B2B SaaS marketing programs"